Airbus Secures Canadian Wingman in Dogfight With Boeing

-Airbus SE and Boeing Co., in their decadeslong scramble to outsell and outbuild each other, typically slug it out at air shows and on factory floors around the world.
+Airbus SE and Boeing Co. have spent decades trying to outbuild and outsell each other at air shows and on factory floors around the world.

 Continue Reading Below

-On Monday, the rivalry for the $200-billion-a-year commercial aviation market took a turn into the deal room: Airbus agreed to take a majority stake in Bombardier Inc.'s CSeries jet project, effectively pulling the Canadian company into the European planemaker's corner.
+On Monday, their battle for the $200-billion-a-year commercial aviation market took a turn into the deal room: Airbus agreed to take a majority stake in Bombardier Inc.'s CSeries jet project, effectively pulling the Canadian company into the European planemaker's corner.

 The deal is the first of its kind for Airbus, which is putting in no equity upfront for its 50.01% stake.
 Bombardier has agreed to finance up to $700 million of any near-term funding needs.
 Airbus, meanwhile, will take operational control and put its enormous sales and marketing infrastructure to work selling the CSeries.

+The tie-up sent Bombardier's share price to its highest level in more than two years -- erasing loses this year -- as it renewed investors' confidence in a program that has been plagued by delays, the threat of crippling U.S. tariffs and customer concerns about the company's financial health.

 The single-aisle jet has won positive reviews from passengers and airlines.
-Bombardier has struggled to sell the plane, however, amid uncertainty over whether the Canadian firm had the financial muscle to sustain the program.
+Bombardier has struggled to sell the plane, however, amid uncertainty over whether the Canadian firm had the money to sustain the program.
 That worry is now gone.

 Continue Reading Below